ShivamGaur0594/ENGG1200DataAnalysis/README.md

 NOTE: DO NOT PLAY WITH THE CODE.
 IF THE CODE CHANGES PROGRAM WILL CRASH.

-FOR ANY ASSISTANCE on how to use the code WATCH THE VIDEO https://drive.google.com/file/d/1GW2L2YS58mckp_BXhmxHViW-UWPvH7LQ/view or mail @ s.gaur@uqconnect.edu.au
+FOR ANY ASSISTANCE on how to use the code WATCH THE VIDEO https://drive.google.com/file/d/1GW2L2YS58mckp_BXhmxHViW-UWPvH7LQ/view or send e-mail @ s.gaur@uqconnect.edu.au